 (5) emission of compounds listed under 40 CFR 51.100(s) as having been determined to have negligible photochemical reactivity except carbon monoxide.

-(eh) 15A NCAC 02Q .0102 and .0302 are not applicable to any source to which this Rule applies.
+(h) 15A NCAC 02Q .0102 and .0302 are not applicable to any source to which this Rule applies.
 The owner or operator of the source shall apply for and receive a permit as required in 15A NCAC 02Q .0300 or .0500.

-(fi) To issue a permit to a source to which this Rule applies, the Director shall determine that the source meets the following requirements:
+(i) To issue a permit to a source to which this Rule applies, the Director shall determine that the source meets the following requirements:

 (1) The new major stationary source or major modification will emit the nonattainment pollutant at a rate no more than the lowest achievable emission rate;